What's New!

 matter of months Otto returned to Rome and convened a synod of bishops that deposed John who fled to Corsica from where

 he managed to incite a revolt against the new pope.
-Pope John XII returned to Rome where he died three months later: according to the tradition he was thrown out of the window
+John returned to Rome where he died three months later: according to tradition he was thrown out of the window

 by a jealous husband who had discovered him in bed with his wife.